MIFFIN1/MIFFIN1/README.md

 - Neuro-Symbolic reasoning and interpretability in large language models
 - Real-world full-stack engineering and distributed systems design

-I value clarity, rigor, and meaningful work grounded in service and purpose.

-> Understanding is deeper than accuracy.

 ——— • ——— • ——— • ——— • ———

 ### Current Work